-For those wanting to see and feel an improvement in the look and texture of their skin, Chemical peel treatments are an effective and minimally invasive treatment option.
-At MOD Dermatology, Dr. Ortleb offers several types of chemical peels, each having different uses, expected outcomes, and required downtime.
+For those wanting to see and feel an improvement in the look and texture of their skin, chemical peel treatments are an effective and minimally invasive treatment option.
+At MOD Dermatology in Omaha, we offer chemical peels of several different types, each having different uses, expected outcomes, and required downtime.

 WHAT IS A CHEMICAL PEEL?

 As the name suggests, this method of facial rejuvenation involves the application of diluted acid to the skin to cause a controlled injury to the skin’s superficial layers.
 As this skin renews, it heals looking younger, smoother, and evenly toned.

 What’s the Difference Between Light, Medium, and Deep Chemical Peels—and Which is Right for You?